datacite/tasks/product_specifications/34_fdkhjfb5/readme.md

 ## Non Functional Requirements

-- [ ] When using the REST API they client should make sure that the response was succesfull.
+- [ ] When using the REST API they client should make sure that the response was succesfull (200).
+- [ ] When te response is unsuccesful it should trigger a slack message to DataCite.